brown-toy-box/solar/tutorial-part-4.md

 ## Finish @showdialog

 Congratulations!
-You've finished the introductory game!
+You've finished the introductory project!

 Now, try to get the highest score!